 If you want to offer tax services to general public, then skills on this sector can dramatically improve your job prospect or business prospect.

-- Preparing Income & expenditure accounts for sole traders
+- Preparing Income & expenditure accounts for Self Employed individuals

-- Calculating the taxes for sole trader profits
+- Calculating the taxes on profits for Self Employed individuals

-- Tax planning for sole traders based on the taxes on accounts
+- Tax planning for Self Employed individuals based on the taxes on accounts

 - Understanding differences between Drawings & Dividends